govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-properties-1.0.md

 #### Bookmarks

 The bookmarks property is an object that includes strategy and protocol information for loading spatiotemporal bookmarks.
 Bookmarks are shared among users to decrease the amount of time it takes to find a high interest feature, such as the most used border crossing, most populous refugee camp, etc.  The actual location and/or feature information is specified in the bookmarks file.
+See the related specification for the bookmarks file [here](https://github.com/state-hiu/cybergis-client-spec/blob/master/1.0/cybergis-client-spec-bookmarks-1.0.md).

 Example